-Henri de Toulouse-Lautrec was born over 150 years ago in Albi, France.
+Henri de Toulouse-Lautrec was born on 24 November 1864 in Albi, France.
 He wanted to be a doctor or a surgeon but due to illness became a painter.
 Art became sacred to him and embodied the basis of his existence.
 Here you will find out about how his disability affected the way he worked, the topics he chose, and the way he portrayed them.

 To think I never would have painted if my legs had been just a little longer.

-Consequently, in his first oil paintings appeared the surroundings of the family estates, the hunting, court milieu, horses with carriages, riders, dogs.
+Consequently, the surroundings of the family estates, the hunting, court milieu, horses with carriages, riders, dogs appeared in his first oil paintings.
 Horses that he loved but could not ride.
-Those paintings were already in their dynamic of expression a reproduction of a spontaneous, rousing, and characteristic moment.
+Those paintings were already a reproduction of a spontaneous, rousing, and characteristic moment.

 Ugliness always and everywhere has its enchanting side; it is exciting to hit upon it where no one has ever noticed it before.